altocodenl/cell/readme.md

 - Puts data first and can be considered a database.

+- It has a single data space, like the web does.

 - Its internal execution mechanism and storage area is part of the global object and is in userspace.

 - Has a client/server architecture.

+- Is built with events from the ground up.

+### What does cells have in common with spreadsheets

+- A single information space where all code and data are present.

+- Code (formulas) is bound to a cell and that's where its result is shown.

+- The result of a cell containing code can be used as data for other cells, as well as cells containing literal information.

+- A cell is recalculated when its inputs (code or another cell) change.

 ### Things that cells does away with, and which will never be part of its core